Unmanic/unmanic-documentation/docs/overview.md

 Unmanic provides you with the following main functions:

-- A scheduler built in to scan your whole library for files that do not conform to your configured file presets.
+- A built-in scheduler scans your whole library for files that do not conform to your configured file presets.
 Files found requiring processing are then queued.

 - A file/directory monitor.
-When a file is modified, or a new file is added in your library, Unmanic is able to again test that against your configured file presets.
+When a file is modified or a new file is added to your library, Unmanic can test the file against your configured presets.
 Like the first function, if this file requires processing, it is added to a queue for processing.

 - A handler to manage running multiple file manipulation tasks at a time.